Connect with us

 “Innovation for the Johnnie Walker brand will no longer be a rare occurrence,” said Diageo.
 “By embracing innovation at every turn, Johnnie Walker is not only rewriting the rules and conventions of whisky but also captivating a new generation of whisky aficionados.”

-Donne’ Wolk, portfolio manager for innovation at Diageo, told Business Times at the launch of Elusive Umami At the Circa Gallery in Johannesburg: “It’s the first Limited Edition Johnnie Walker Blue and we are hoping to bring out a new innovation every year.
+Donne’ Wolk, portfolio manager for innovation at Diageo, told us at the launch of Elusive Umami At the Circa Gallery in Johannesburg: “It’s the first Limited Edition Johnnie Walker Blue and we are hoping to bring out a new innovation every year.
 For Umami itself, it’s limited liquid.
 Only this year will you have this liquid.
 We’re hoping that it will be in markets for two to three months, and then it will be gone.
 Next year this time, maybe you can expect a new innovation and new liquid.”

 But do consumers really want innovation from truly traditional brands?
 Wolk says it is not even a debate.